 I just got back from San Francisco.
 This wasn’t my first time to the west coast, but it was my first time to Northern California.
 Overall, I had an amazing time.

 The following post has been sitting in my “drafts” section of WordPress for a good while.
 I don’t know why I never posted it — it’s been there for more than a year.
 I think I just thought the article deserved such careful attention that I never sat down to really edit it and prepare … Continue reading Common Criticisms of Linux, parsed and analyzed

+Note: this post was written in January 2007, but it has stood the test of time.
 The programmer, like the poet, works only slightly removed from pure thought-stuff.
 He builds castles in the air, from air, creating by exertion of the imagination.
-Few media of creation are so flexible, so easy to polish and rework, so readily capable of realizing grand conceptual structures.
-Yet the program construct, unlike the poet’s words, … Continue reading Solving “accidents” and “essences” of programming with better languages
+Few media of creation are so flexible, so easy to polish and rework, … Continue reading Solving “accidents” and “essences” of programming with better languages

 Check it out.
 It’s called rubber, written in Python.